 toiletries, make-up, etc.

-cell phone and important numbers
+cell phone (preferably one with wi-fi calling capability) and important numbers

 We suggest that you bring something to do in your down time, but do not bring items that cannot be easily replaced such as expensive electronics, antiques, etc.